Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 As the puppy learns to be calmer, walks can be organized with other calm puppies or adult dogs (which can act as role models) and people.
 This way, the puppy learns that being around other puppies and people doesn't translate into over-the-top greetings and wild play.

 These calm walks therefore teach puppies to find interest in other things around them without getting hysterical and intense with each other.

-On top of this, it would be helpful teaching puppies who bark at everything due to excitement/frustration, to better control their impulses.
+On top of this, it would be helpful to teach puppies who bark at everything due to excitement/frustration to better control their impulses.